osic/ref-impl/documents/osic-deploy.rst

 The scenario for the following document assumes you have a number of bare metal servers and want to build your own cloud on top of them.

-We recommend provisioning your bare metal servers with an operating system (OS), we recommend a Linux OS if you later want to use an Open Source platform to build your cloud.
+The following document provisions your bare metal servers with your chosen operating system (OS).
+We recommend a Linux OS if you later want to use an Open Source platform to build your cloud.

 In a production deployment, the process of deploying all